CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

 ## Explanation of Components

-1. **Azure AI Foundry** – Azure AI Foundry provides the foundational infrastructure including AI models, vector databases, and necessary resources for deploying and managing Retrieval-Augmented Generation (RAG) pipelines.
+1. **Azure AI Foundry**: Azure AI Foundry provides the foundational infrastructure including AI models, vector databases, and necessary resources for deploying and managing Retrieval-Augmented Generation (RAG) pipelines.
 This platform enables the creation of AI applications that utilize retrieval systems to enhance the accuracy and relevance of AI-generated responses.

 1. **Azure OpenAI**: Azure OpenAI Service provides REST API access to OpenAI's powerful language models and these models integrates with your data, enabling customized and secure interactions.